 Barnstaple is the biggest town in North Devon, right on the River Taw and worth a pokey about.
-What you'll find is narrow streets lined with a lot of fine buildings and alleyways that make you curious; the shops are a mix of big brand names and family owned, and if you happen to be here when the Pannier market is open, well, you're in for a treat because the atmosphere is great - upbeat and lively with stalls galore and happy shoppers.
+What you'll find is narrow streets lined with a lot of fine buildings and alleyways that make you curious; the shops are a mix of big brand names and family owned, and if you happen to be here when the Pannier Market is open, well, you're in for a treat because the atmosphere is great - upbeat and lively with stalls galore and happy shoppers.

-The town is also famous as the centre point of the Tarka Trail, a 180 mile walking and cycling trail that follows the route of Henry Williamson's fictional creation, Tarka the Otter.
-If you like a stroll, plan it so you end up at Tea By the Taw for a cream bun and a nice pot of tea; other good places to eat in Barnstaple are Fatbelly Fred's for sea food, Claytons and The Glasshouse for European dishes, and Lilico's for good Mediterranean and tapas.
+The town is also famous as the centre point of The Tarka Trail, a 180 mile walking and cycling trail that follows the route of Henry Williamson's fictional creation, Tarka the Otter.
+If you like a stroll, plan it so you end up at Tea by the Taw for a cream bun and a nice pot of tea; other good places to eat in Barnstaple are Fatbelly Fred's for sea food, Claytons and The Glasshouse for Modern European dishes, and Lilico's for good Mediterranean and tapas.

 All information correct at the time of writing